 Saturday's Game: Maine Maritime Academy (0-8, 0-6 NEWMAC) at The Catholic University of America (0-9, 0-6 NEWMAC), 12:00 pm, Cardinal Field, Washington, D.C.

-Series History: This is the first-ever meeting between Maine Maritime Academy and Catholic.
+Series History: This is the second meeting between Maine Maritime Academy and Catholic.

 Last Meeting: Maine Maritime Academy football fell to Catholic 33-14 last season on November 11, in NEWMAC action at Ritchie Field.